podium-lib/context/README.md

 ### .deserialize()

-Express middelware which will parse http headers on an inbound request in a Podlet server and turn context headers into a context object stored at `res.podium.context`.
+Express middelware which will parse http headers on an inbound request in a Podlet server and turn context headers into a context object stored at `res.locals.podium.context`.

 Example in Podlet server: